 Hi Mette, how have you been?

-That being said, I miss the energy we give to each other when being together physically, I miss visiting our clients and suppliers – the exchange and contact with everyone we work with at and outside of HAY are pure motivation for me.”
+That being said, I have missed the energy we give to each other when being together physically, I have missed visiting our clients and suppliers – the exchange and contact with everyone we work with at and outside of HAY are pure motivation for me.”